swisscom/dopc/README.md

 All requests must must be authenticated by using an authorization token in the HTTP header of the form `Authorization: Token token=["]<token>["]`.

+## Maintenance

+If for any reason executions are not scheduled to run you can do so manually by running `bundle exec rake dopc:schedule`.
+This can for example happen if Delayed::Job is restarted with pending executions.

+Logs are not rotated automatically.
+To truncate logs use `bundle exec rake log:clear:all`.
+In error cases it can happen that executions log files are left over, then use `bundle exec rake log:clear:exe` to delete them.

 ## API Specification